 How frequently will the externship site communicate with the university during the externship?

 Communication or other support do expected or required from the university during the externship:

 An affiliation agreement must be signed between the universities before an offer letter can be generated.
-Required student evaluation paperwork should be submitted externship start date.
+Required student evaluation paperwork should be submitted prior to externship start date.